bkimminich/it-security-lecture/slides/02-04-authentication_flaws.md

 1. Watch
    [How To Keep Your Passwords Safe](https://www.facebook.com/CollegeHumor/videos/10155483807197807/)
    :tv:
+2. Cast a vote (:ballot_box:) on which password MC is probably using
-2. Log in with MC SafeSearch's user account (:star::star:)
+3. Log in with MC SafeSearch's user account (:star::star:)

 _:warning: Do **not** use SQL Injection for authentication bypass!_